jsierles/react-native-audio/README.md

 #### iOS-only fields

-The `MeteringEnabled` boolean to enable audio metering.
+Use `MeteringEnabled` boolean to enable audio metering.

-The `IncludeBase64` boolean to include the recording `base64` encoded on the `AudioRecorder.onFinished` event object.
-Please use it with care, since its usage can result in huge memory usage.
-Furthermore you could sacrifice performance, because a huge base64 encoded string has to be transferred over the bridge.
+Use the `IncludeBase64` boolean to include the `base64` encoded recording on the `AudioRecorder.onFinished` event object.
+Please use it with care: passing large amounts of data over the bridge, from native to Javascript, can use lots of memory and cause slow performance.

-If you want to upload the audio, it might be best to do it on the native thread.
+If you want to upload the audio, it might be best to do it on the native thread with a package like [React Native Fetch Blob](https://github.com/joltup/react-native-fetch-blob).

 #### Android-only fields